dipy/dipy/doc/introduction.rst

 * a free and open project to collaborate and **share** your code and expertise.

 Want to know more?
 Read our :ref:`documentation`, :ref:`installation` guidelines and try the :ref:`examples`.
 Didn't find what you are looking for?
-Then try :ref:`faq` and then if this doesn't help either send an e-mail to our e-mail list nipy-devel@neuroimaging.scipy.org with subject starting with ``[dipy]``.
+Then try :ref:`faq` and then if this doesn't help either send an e-mail to our e-mail list nipy-devel@neuroimaging.scipy.org with subject starting with ``[Dipy]``.

 .. figure:: _static/pretty_tracks.png
    :align: center